- New container terminal and empty container park at Port of Melbourne

 ii. empty container park services in Melbourne; and

-iii. shipping line services for the import and export of containerised freight to/from Port of Melbourne (the container shipping market).
+iii. land-side logistics services for the transportation and storage of containerised freight to and from Port of Melbourne for onward delivery to customers (the landside logistics market).

-Competition analysisThe ACCC considered that the proposed acquisition by the CMA/ANL Consortium would not be likely to result in a substantial lessening of competition in a relevant market.
+Competition analysisThe ACCC considered that the proposed acquisition by Qube would not be likely to result in a substantial lessening of competition in a relevant market.
 The ACCC formed this view having regard to the following:

-- the CMA/ANL Consortium is likely to face significant competition from DP World and Asciano in the container terminal market;
+- Qube is likely to face significant competition from DP World and Asciano in the container terminal market;

 |31/07/2013||ACCC commenced review under the Merger Process Guidelines.|